- What Do Blue Light Glasses Do?

 Avulux is risk-free as it’s simply worn on your face and you can place them on and remove them whether indoors or outdoors.
 You can use Avulux along with any medical treatments.

 Why Our Avulux Lenses Are Better

 Our clinical research shows the efficacy of our Avulux lenses.
 In fact, no other lens on the market has clinical evidence backing their lenses or claims.

 If you’ve found success with other glasses in helping you get through your days, it’s likely, based on the science, that Avulux can benefit you even more.

 If you’ve tried other optical filters and found that they haven’t helped.
 It’s also worth trying Avulux migraine glasses, as those glasses were likely allowing too much harmful light into your eyes.
 There’s a sweet-spot where you prevent enough of the harmful light from entering while allowing in enough beneficial light.
-Years of research have gone into developing the Avulux lens to provide you the best benefit when it comes to managing light sensitivity.
+Years of research have gone into developing the Avulux lens to provide you the best benefit when it comes to light management.

 Furthermore, since Avulux lenses are so highly precise and efficient, the same Avulux migraine lenses can be worn as indoor lenses and outdoor lenses.
 Avulux also protects against harmful UV light.